Black-cheeked Lovebird – Agapornis nigrigenis (Sclater, WL, 1906) – is not as noisy as other Lovebirds.

 They are not as good at talking as other parrots, but can learn to say individual words.

 They are very social birds and require much attention – if they are not stimulated they may start picking their feathers or get other mental problems.
-It is recommended to keep a single pet Lovebird but instead have a pair – that will ensure they get the company and social stimulation this specie require.
+For this reason you should not keep a single pet Lovebird – instead I recommend you have a pair or a small flock in an aviary as this will ensure they get the company and social stimulation this specie require.

 According to the IUCN Red List it is Vulnerable because of it has a small population that is declining due to a desiccation of water bodies within its highly localised range.
 They are listed on CITES Appendix II and EU Annex B.